svikashk/incremental-development/week-3/README.md

 > [Open-Ended](http://hackyourfuture.be/homework-submission/#projects)

+> Collaboration!
+This project should be completed in groups of 2-3.

 This week's project is to build your own accessible & responsive clone of the [DuckDuckGo home page](https://duckduckgo.com).
 We don't expect your DOM to be identical to DuckDuckGo's, but the rendered site should be visually as close as possible.
 Unlike the last two weeks, this project does not have a video tutorial for you to follow.
-You're on your own!
+This week you will also expected to do your best at writing _accessible_ HTML including correct Semantic HTML and ARIA.
+Pay special attention to points of user interaction like the search field and submit button.

-You are expected to submit your code from his tutorial in a new repository [generated](https://github.blog/2019-06-06-generate-new-repositories-with-repository-templates/) from [this starter template](https://github.com/HackYourFutureBelgium/w3-validation-template).
-Your repository should be named `duck-duck-clone` and should be cleanly developed with one branch per step.
+You are expected to submit your code from his tutorial in a new repository [generated](https://github.blog/2019-06-06-generate-new-repositories-with-repository-templates/) from [the w3-validation-starter repo](https://github.com/HackYourFutureBelgium/w3-validation-template).
+Your repository should be named `duck-duck-clone` and should be collaboratively developed following the same workflow you practiced in class this Sunday.
 It's up to you to write the development strategy!

-This week you will also expected to have entirely _correct_ and _accessible_ HTML & CSS including correct Semantic HTML and ARIA.
-Pay special attention to points of user interaction like the search field and submit button!
-Your coaches will be using the validation buttons on your deployed page, FireFox's Accessibility inspector, and the accessibility audit build into Chrome Devtools to check for any mistakes.
-Since these tools are also available to you, you will be able find and fix any errors on your own before submission.
-Any validation errors left when you submit your work will land your project in "NEEDS REVISION".

-Your repository must contain:
+We will be checking for:

 - A README describing your project in detail.
 Check out these articles to learn more about writing good README's: [makeareadme.com](https://www.makeareadme.com/), [bulldogjob](https://bulldogjob.com/news/449-how-to-write-a-good-readme-for-your-github-project), [meakaakka](https://medium.com/@meakaakka/a-beginners-guide-to-writing-a-kickass-readme-7ac01da88ab3)
 - One well-named branch per user story.
 If we check out any branch, it should contain _only_ the code necessary to make that step work. and it should work!
-- A file called `development-strategy.md` in which you explain how you broke the project into user stories, describe each user story, and describe what code you wrote to implement this user story.
-Check out the [tomato timer code-along](https://github.com/HackYourFutureBelgium/tomato-timer-code-along/blob/master/development-strategy.md) for an example.
+- A file called `development-strategy.md` including how you broke the project into steps, what code you wrote for each step, and who was responsible for each step.
-- Include your _wireframe_ in the `development-strategy.md` along with a little explanation of why you made it like you did.
-You can either include a link if you use [wireframe.cc](https://wireframe.cc), or upload an image if you use another tool.
+- A project board with one issue per step, each assigned to a team mate & linked to a pull request for review